No light at end of tunnel for Lebanon's power crisis

-BEIRUT (Reuters) - Four decades ago, Lebanon used to export power to its larger neighbor Syria.
+BEIRUT, Oct 26 (Reuters) - Four decades ago, Lebanon used to export power to its larger neighbour Syria.
 Now it barely generates enough electricity to keep street lamps on at night.

 The situation is so bad that even people fleeing the conflict in Syria have been heard to complain.